denoland/manual/continuous_integration.md

-## Continuous Integration, Continuous Deno
+## Continuous Integration, continuous Deno

 Deno's built-in tools make it easy to set up Continuous Integration (CI) pipelines for your projects.
 Testing, linting and formatting code can all be